MKlabsVeneto/Hclient/README.md

 # Hclient
-Hclient: multitool app developed by the MK labs developer team
+Hclient: multitool app developed by the MK labs developer team, please do not steal, ask the creator for republish permit and put the MKlabs Veneto official tag on the republished copy, do not use for malicious intent, we do not take any responsability for the damage done.